The CP Research Network Wellbeing Programs

-MENTOR: Mindfulness, Exercise, Nutrition To Optimize Recovery Pilot Program for Adults
+MENTOR: Mindfulness, Exercise, Nutrition To Optimize Resilience for Adults

 I wanted to say thank you for facilitating the opportunity to join the MENTOR program.
 It’s been a fantastic 8 weeks and I have gained so much valuable information that I otherwise would have had a difficult time accessing (or even knowing where to start looking for help).
 I’m much better equipped to maintain my health now, and push through what life throws my way with the newly acquired experience and knowledge…”